This company combines impressive quality with a generous valuation: Rio Tinto Group (RIO) - The Dwinnex

-As of close of business last night, Rio Tinto Group’s stock clocked out at $69.85, down -0.70% from its previous closing price of $70.34.
-In other words, the price has decreased by -$0.49 from its previous closing price.
-On the day, 3027365 shares were traded.
-RIO stock price reached its highest trading level at $70.27 during the session, while it also had its lowest trading level at $69.40.
+As of close of business last night, Rio Tinto Group’s stock clocked out at $72.49, up 0.96% from its previous closing price of $71.80.
+In other words, the price has increased by $+0.69 from its previous closing price.
+On the day, 3385386 shares were traded.

 3 Tiny Stocks Primed to Explode